thiscantbeserious/llm-search-agent/README.md

 ![CodeRabbit Pull Request Reviews](https://img.shields.io/coderabbit/prs/github/thiscantbeserious/llm-search-agent?utm_source=oss&utm_medium=github&utm_campaign=thiscantbeserious%2Fllm-search-agent&labelColor=171717&color=FF570A&link=https%3A%2F%2Fcoderabbit.ai&label=CodeRabbit+Reviews)

-Performs an agent‑driven web search, that can be used both for the user as well as provide a knowdlege base for LLMs to provide answers that are not accessible trough sheer training alone (aka enriching answers that are not constantly outdated).
+Performs an agent-driven web search that can be used both by the user and to provide a knowledge base for LLMs, delivering answers that are not accessible through sheer training alone (aka enriching answers that are not constantly outdated).

-It could be also seen as "Deep Research" but I refuse to call something "Deep Research" if we didn`t even solve the basics correct yet.
+It could also be seen as "Deep Research," but I refuse to call something "Deep Research" if we haven’t even solved the basics correctly yet.

-This tool was created because I was frustrated with the quality of current attempts of a "web-search" in the LLM sector (not just, but especially looking at Open-Source).
+This tool was created because I was frustrated with the quality of current attempts at a "web search" in the LLM sector (not just, but especially when looking at open source).

-For example when you search for a specific package in Python, or even better provide a direct link it should be able to scan that link and follow it properly with specific agents that properly extract information from git-repos or documentation, not just randomly google stuff.
-Furthermore it should answer just as intended in the prompt, not just random informations that make non sense.
+For example, when you search for a specific package in Python—or even better, provide a direct link—it should be able to scan that link and follow it properly with specific agents that accurately extract information from git repos or documentation, not just randomly Google stuff.
+Furthermore, it should answer exactly as intended in the prompt, not just provide random information that makes no sense.

-(Could also be seen as a flexible middleware layer between an LLM engine and a search engine).
+(It could also be seen as a flexible middleware layer between an LLM engine and a search engine.)

-**Performs an intent‑driven web search and generates answers via:**
+**Performs an intent-driven web search and generates answers via:**

 - **LangGraph** for stateful orchestration
 - **LangChain** for LLM prompt handling & SearxNG tool
 - **BFS/DFS** iterative retrieval with SearxNG suggestions

-> **WARNING**: This is currently just a very basic prototype, I will remove this message as soon as I consider it usable / shareable.
-For example right now it just aimed at one LLM-Engine, which will change in the future enabling the capability to combine various sorts of LLM-Engines, locally or remote alike.
-But thats not going to come in the first version most likely (not sure about that).
+> **WARNING**: This is currently just a very basic prototype.
+I will remove this message as soon as I consider it usable/shareable.
+For example, right now it is aimed at one LLM engine, which will change in the future, enabling the capability to combine various sorts of LLM engines, local or remote alike.
+But that’s not going to come in the first version most likely (not sure about that).

 ## Supported Technologies